LLNL/Abmarl/docs/src/gridworld.rst

    [-1,  0,  0,  0,  0,  0, -2]

 The -2 indicates that the cell is masked, and the choice of displaying `agent3` over `agent4` is still a random choice.
-Which cells get masked by view_blocking agents is determined by drawing two lines from the center of the observing agent's cell to the corners of the blocking agent's cell.
+Which cells get masked by blocking agents is determined by drawing two lines from the center of the observing agent's cell to the corners of the blocking agent's cell.
 Any cell whose center falls between those two lines will be masked, as shown BELOW.